maylynn-ng/maylynn-ng/README.md

 </p>

 :raising_hand_woman: I'm a full stack developer with a particular fancy for frontend.
 Most recently I've been enjoying playing with React Native and fuelling my addiction to emojis & animations :grimacing:

+:balloon: currently working on this [project](https://github.com/maylynn-ng/beerb), we have a [demo video](https://www.youtube.com/watch?v=wZ4gDSbOGk4&feature=youtu.be) if ya wanna check it out :v: